chrisglein/chrisglein.github.io/heist/new-rules.md

 ### 6. PREPARE
 You may discard any number of cards from your hand.
 Then draw resource cards from the deck until you have 5 cards in your hand.

+Some <span class="obstacle">Obstacle</span> are labeled as "mandatory".
+These function the same as normal, except that if the test fails the

 ## END OF THE ROUND
 After each player has had a turn the round is over.
 Add the tokens for the current round number from the heat track to the bag.